darekkay/best-practices/README.md

 ## User experience

 - Provide a way to try the app without signing up:
   - Public demo
   - Guest account, which can be then easily turned into a full account
 - Show a different view when there is no data, e.g. a tutorial link or description.
 - Only [provide choices](https://en.wikipedia.org/wiki/Hick%27s_law) when a good default does not exist.

+## Writing

+- Use plenty of headings.
+- Keep paragraphs short.
+- Use bulleted lists.
+- Highlight key terms